DSR-RHIT/me447-visualizing-data/cm/cm503_install-git.md

 # install git

 Git is version control software you install on your machine.
-Once installed, we will access its functionality via the RStudio interface.

-  - [Why Git?
-What is Git?](../resources/readings/2017-Bryan-Version-control) Read sections 1 and 2 for a good introduction to version control

-Jenny Bryan provided these instructions for a workshop I attended.
+Once installed, we access its functionality via the RStudio interface.
+Jenny Bryan provided these installation instructions for a workshop I attended.
 I suggest you read all the instructions before starting.

   - [Git already
     installed?](http://happygitwithr.com/install-git.html#git-already-installed)